-- The function returns void. - The calls may not be processed in the order they were sent. - All in parameters are serialized in the outbound tag. - There may not be any out parameters.
+- The function returns void. - The calls might not be processed in the order they were sent. - All in parameters are serialized in the outbound tag. - There might not be any out parameters.

 1.3.1.4 Transport/Tags (Transport Layer)